SSWConsulting/SSW.Rules.Content/rules/fundamentals-of-prompt-engineering/rule.md

 "Give me some public speaking tips"
 :::
 ::: bad
-Figure: Bad example
+Figure: Bad example - prompt is vague and lacking context
 :::

 ::: greybox
 "As a career coach, I need your advice on improving my public speaking skills.
 I have an important presentation at my kid's school for the year 7 class, and I'm feeling nervous.
 Can you provide me with some practical and easy-to-implement tips that don't require professional coaching?"
 :::
 ::: good
-Figure: Good example
+Figure: Good example - prompt contains context, goal, and constraint
 :::

 Here’s how that breaks down: